DonovanJump/DonovanJump/README.md

 💡 **What I'm Up To**

-- ⚒️ Sharpening my skills in React and Typscript.
+- ⚒️ Sharpening my skills in React and Typescript.
 - 📝 Planning to start a new personal project on Computer Vision.

 ---